158. Montalbano pilgrimage

 It seems they’re sprucing up “his” house, which is now a bed and breakfast, for the upcoming tourist season.

-When things get really rough, when a murder is just too grisly for words or he just can’t get a bead on the latest crime, he heads out into the sea, and swims to clear his head.
-Our favorite Montalbano moment is the utterance he makes when he learns something interesting, surprising, happy, good, bad, upsetting — anything, really.
-It manages to combine a “D’oh,” a “No duh,” a “Wow,” and an “I told you so,” all in one wordless syllable.
+When things get really rough, a murder is just too grisly for words or he just can’t get a bead on the latest crime, he heads out into the sea, and swims to clear his head.
+Our favorite Montalbano moment is the sound he makes when he learns something interesting, surprising, happy, good, bad, upsetting, anything, really.
+It manages to combine a “Doh,” a “no duh,” a “Wow,” and an “I told you so,” all in one wordless syllable.

-On the show, Montalbano is often deep in thought on this balcony, gazing at the sea
+On the show, Montalbano is often deep in thought on the balcony, gazing at the sea

 Could this be “Dottore” having a swim?
-(His underlings always call him that, an Italian term of respect for university graduates in any subject.)
+His underlings always call him that, a term of respect for university graduates in any subject.

 The people of Punta Secca are proud of their connection.
-They sponsored a food festival featuring Montalbano’s favorite dishes that we missed by one day.
+They sponsored a food festival featuring his favorite dishes that we missed by one day.

 One thought on “158.
 Montalbano pilgrimage